Skip to main content

 4. SlideSpeak

-SlideSpeak is built around document workflows such as reports, proposals, contracts, and research files.
-Its Word summarizer page advertises DOC and DOCX upload, summaries, questions, action items, and structure-aware reading of headings, tables, images, and figures.
+SlideSpeak accepts DOC and DOCX reports, proposals, contracts, and research files.
+Its page lists summaries, questions, action items, and support for headings, tables, images, and figures.

 5. QuillBot